 - View and edit all field values: In the main body of the record view, you'll find all of the fields related to the current tab, form view, and record type.
 Fields marked with a red asterisk are required, and you can't save the record without their having valid values.
 Fields marked with a blue plus sign are especially important or recommended, but are not strictly required.
 Fields showing a lock icon are read-only and can't be edited.

 Find related records

 Nearly all types of records show a Related tab after you have saved them at least once.
 This tab is actually a drop-down list that you can use to find other types of records that use or reference the displayed record.
-For example, if you are viewing a segment, select Customer journeys from the Related drop-down list to find all customer journeys that use that segment.
+For example, if you are viewing a lead-scoring model, select Lead scores from the Related drop-down list to find all the leads that model has scored.

 When you choose an entity name from the Related drop-down list, a new tab named for that entity opens, showing a list of all related records of that type.
 The Related tab remains available, and you can still use it to find other types of records that reference the current one.